vpmedia/phixify/README.md

 https://github.com/vpmedia/phixify-example

-## Comments

-At the moment only tested in MacOS platform.

 ## Conventions

 - Input audio files must be in WAV format
 - Input image files must be in PNG format
 - All audio sprite source files must be in the same exact format (incl. bitrate and channels)

-## TODO

-- Test in different platforms (Linux, Windows)

 ## Credits